 ETS raters are trained extensively, pass a certification test and are calibrated daily.
 The calibration includes task familiarization, guidance on scoring the task, and practice on a range of responses.
 Raters are continuously monitored for accuracy by ETS scoring leaders and checked each time they score a new test question.

 Rating Is Kept Apart from Test Administration

 To ensure the security and integrity of scores, it is critical that scoring not take place at test sites, but rather through a centralized scoring network that implements and ensures consistent scoring standards.
-The TOEFL test is scored by a network of raters, carefully controlled from a secure central location.
-ETS uses a highly diverse pool of raters rather than those exclusive to an applicant's country of origin, and ETS raters score responses anonymously for truly objective scoring.
-Multiple raters' judgments contribute to each test taker's Speaking and Writing scores in order to minimize rater bias.
+The TOEFL test is scored by a combination of AI scoring and a network of raters, carefully controlled from a secure central location.
+ETS uses a highly diverse pool of raters rather than those exclusive to an applicant's country of origin, and ETS raters score responses without knowing the test taker’s identity for truly objective scoring.
+Multiple raters' judgments contribute to each test taker's Speaking and Writing section scores to minimize rater bias.

 Who Accepts TOEFL Scores

-More than 8,500 institutions in over 130 countries accept TOEFL scores.
-For more information, including visa requirements in Australia and the United Kingdom, how to find institutions that accept TOEFL scores, and more, see Who Accepts TOEFL Scores.
+More than 11,000 institutions in over 150 countries accept TOEFL scores.
+For more information, see Who Accepts TOEFL Scores.

 - TOEFL iBT Speaking Section Scoring Guide